clicon/clixon-docs/install.rst

 Systemd
 -------

 Once installed, Clixon can be setup using systemd.
-The following shows an example with the backend and restconf daemons for the main example.
+The following shows an example with the backend and restconf daemons from the main example.
 Install them as /etc/systemd/system/example.service and /etc/systemd/system/example_restconf.service, for example.

 Systemd backend